mlhartme/stool/client/documentation.md

 ### Quick Tour

 For setup instructions, please read the respective section below.
-The following assumes that Stool is properly set up, you have set the current context and you are authenticated.
+The following assumes that Stool is properly set up.

 Here's an example what you can do with Stool.